RaphaelOliveiraMoura/bootcamp-gostack-challenge-02/backend/README.md

 There is a file called `insomnia.json` in the root of application, that is the exported documentation of [insomnia](https://insomnia.rest/).

 Insomnia is a software similar to postman, you use that to test the requests to your application server side, seeing the response for each route with it params.

+## Contributing

+This is a open repository and is abble to receive contributing for all people.
+If you have any question about project, just contact me or open a issue.